 • Is it possible to design short tourism circuits and itineraries and at the same time offer off the beaten track experiences for the visitor?

 • How to put a price on the wear and tear of Norway’s tourism attractions so that such valuations can facilitate funding and prevent expansion of infrastructure that reduces the country’s nature and culture capital?

 • How can Norway enact policies and legislation that make it possible to earmark funding that helps finance maintenance and protection of the country’s natural and cultural treasures?

-Why does the report not reference the Global Goals?
+- Does the report reference the Global Goals?